The Platform Value System

 The Platform Value Gap Report

 The full diagnostic: your FRE construction, your implied value, your dollar-denominated gap, the binding constraint, and a specific prescription.
-Fixed fee, fixed timeline.
-If it does not identify at least ten times its fee in credible enterprise-value improvement, it is free.
+Fixed fee, fixed timeline, and your team keeps the scorecard.
+A redacted sample Gap Report is available on request, so you can see exactly what you are buying before you commit.

 Step Sprints